 - If you want a stronger pineapple flavor, add the pineapple with the carrots and pepper.
 If you'd like the pineapple to have a firmer texture, add it last when you return pork to the skillet.

 - Taste your sauce before adding to the pan.
+Brands of chili sauce and canned pineapple vary in flavors.
 Adjust for spiciness or sweetness as preferred.
 And taste again after you have added the pork back to the skillet.
 The pork juices may dilute the sauce.

-- Always test with a thermometer; don't cut into them before they have rested.
+- Always test with a thermometer.
+The pork should read 145° with an internal meat thermometer.
+Don't cut into them before they have rested for 5 minutes.
 You will lose some of the delicious juices in the pork chops.

 Frequently Asked Question